-Keywords: Career Advancement, Classroom Adroitness, Public Elementary School, Descriptive-Correlational, Education
+Keywords: Career Advancement, Classroom Adroitness, Public Elementary School, Descriptive-Correlational, Education.

 1. INTRODUCTION

 Teachers’ classroom adroitness—their ability to manage instruction, behavior, and classroom dynamics with skill and efficiency, is a critical factor in promoting effective learning (Peibin et al., 2023).
 However, many public elementary school teachers struggle with maintaining high levels of classroom competence due to various professional and systemic challenges.
 These include large class sizes, lack of resources, limited professional support, and insufficient training on modern pedagogical techniques (Senyagwa, 2021).
 Without continued development and support, teachers may face difficulty in adapting to the diverse and evolving needs of learners.
 This, in turn, compromises classroom engagement, discipline, instructional delivery, and ultimately, student achievement.
 Addressing the issue of classroom adroitness requires a deeper look into the professional growth structures available to teachers, particularly in relation to their career progression (Humera, 2023).